thelac/boxplot/README.md

 - Error tracking / monitoring

 ## Working habits
+- Work on own branch -> local -> staging -> production
 - Small commits
-- Pull requests -> discussion
+- Pull requests from local to staging -> discussion
 - Any and all questions!